 The IRS finished its investigation of itself and found itself innocent.
-There was some mismanagement and poor judgement but no one person is responsible according to the results of their investigation.
-No one did anything wrong and no one meant any harm.
+There was some mismanagement and poor judgment, but no one person is responsible, according to the results of their investigation.
+No one did anything wrong, and no one meant any harm.
 Yea!
 I feel so much better about the $70 million in bonuses which salaried government employees are not entitled to in the first place.

-Werfel completed a 60-page internal investigation which exposed a number of other organizations that were targeted but he declined to say which organizations at the time.
+Werfel completed a 60-page internal investigation that exposed a number of other organizations that were targeted, but he declined to say which organizations at the time.

-Shortly after Werfel made his statement, the AP happened to obtain an internal memo which claimed the other targeted organizations had “Israel,” “Progressive,” and “Occupy” in the title.
+Shortly after Werfel made his statement, the AP happened to obtain an internal memo that claimed the other targeted organizations had “Israel,” “Progressive,” and “Occupy” in the title.

 None of the left-wing groups came forward to complain as the scandal unfolded.
 One must then wonder if their groups were expedited.
 We need to know how long these groups waited.
 The reports say that there is a difference in the way these groups were treated.